junland/strapy/README.md

 #### stage3

-Reuse stage1 to build musl + headers.
+Reuse stage1 to build glibc + headers.
-Reusage stage2 at `/serpent` in a chroot to build a clean stage3 install.
+Reuse stage2 at `/serpent` in a chroot to build a clean stage3 install.

+#### stage4

+Rely on the stage3 image and use `moss` and `boulder` tooling to build the initial native SerpentOS image from `stone.yml` recipes.

 ### Multiarch testing

 It is advised you install the correct qemu-user-static within your path so that the cross-compilation stages can make use of it.

 For example, fetch `x86_64_qemu-aarch64-static.tar.gz` from the [multiarch](https://github.com/multiarch/qemu-user-static/releases) project, to be able to chroot into an AArch64 environment from an x86_64 host.

 Extract the archive, and install `qemu-aarch64-static` to `/usr/bin` or similar.